 August 19 and 20, Saturday and Sunday, Hastings to Peterborough, ON

-The goal was to arrive in Peterborough as early as possible so we could visit with friends from our Rideau adventure.
+The goal was to arrive in Peterborough as early as possible so we could visit with friends Dodie and John from our Rideau adventure.
 We left around 8:30 am and traveled the Trent River to Rice Lake, which was much calmer than the day before, and then up the Otonabee River to Peterborough, about 40 miles with one lock.
-It still took us until 2:30, but we were going our normal speed and slowing down for all the fishing boats, and no wake signs and boats in narrow waterways, so it does take a bit longer.
+It still took us until 2:30, but we were going our normal speed and slowing down for all the fishing boats, and “No Wake” signs and boats in narrow waterways, so it did take a bit longer.

 The marina fortunately put us right next to Dodie and John of Barefoot Lady.
 We had spent time together at the Newboro and Chaffey locks on the Rideau and were glad to see them again.
 After settling in and getting the marina paperwork done we caught up a bit and headed to a Belgian Restaurant, St. Veronas, for dinner, walking along beautiful paths along the way.

 We were happy to discover that it was Dodie and John’s anniversary, and John had given Dodie a tenor ukulele as a present!
 I gave her some extra copies of ukulele music I had with me, and sent some of the lesson powerpoints I used when I taught ukulele.
 Dodie has played guitar, so we were already playing songs together (in the key of C) after dinner at their boat.
 Fast learner!

 This morning John and Dodie left early to continue north, as we well will do on Monday.
 We have one more repair on the starboard engine planned for Monday before we can move on.

 We decided to walk over to the next two locks and scout out an overnight location to save money vs paying for another night at the marina.
 On the ways was a great water park that of course made me wish that our grandson Arden was with us.